worldline/learning-kotlin-multiplatform/docs/src/overview/README.md

 ### Design screens

-Here are expected screens at the end of this codelab.
+Here are expected screens at the end of this Hands-on Lab.

 ![screens](../assets/images/screens.png)